abhinavpra/pro2/README.md

 ### Installation: -

-* Run a program that makes 20 file with required name as per sequence!
+* Run a program that makes 20 file with required name as per sequence.
-* The just Download "Bus-Online-Ticket-Booking-System.py" file.
+* Then just Download "Bus-Online-Ticket-Booking-System.py" file.
-* Just make sure that the all files are in same folder to avoid ERROR'S.
+* Just make sure that the all files are in same folder to avoid ERRORS.

 Note: - The latest version of Python is installed (Though latest version is not required).